 Collection

-Tyre users should dispose of used tyres at authorised collection points, which may be tyre dealers or a designated collection point.
-Used tyres may also be collected from the retailers by a wholesaler using reverse logistics.
+Tyre users should dispose of waste tyres at authorised collection points, which may be tyre dealers or a designated collection point.
+Waste tyres may also be collected from the retailers by a wholesaler using reverse logistics.

 Since collection is a logistical process, optimization has to be considered on either a cost or environmental basis.
 Various types of optimization can be put in place, depending on the economic and legal model used.
 Two key types are: (a) Collecting the maximum quantity of tyres in one run (perhaps including several stops); (b) Collecting in such a manner that manual handling is minimized.